jsroa15/jsroa15/README.md

 Welcome to my GitHub profile!!!

 I have a Master's degree in Industrial Engineering with major in applied statistics from Universidad de los Andes (Colombia).
+In June 2021 I got certified as Professional Data Scientist by DataCamp.

 Currently, I´m living in the US and I'm looking for a job in the field of Data Science like Data Analyst or Data Scientist.
-I moved here in 2020, and during the pandemic, I´ve been focused on improving my skills in python programming, machine learning, SQL, Power BI through completing courses or tracks in DataCamp, watching Youtube videos, reading Blogs, etc.

 :bulb: **Legally authorized to work in the US**